top of page

 Flyover State

-Geese migration is indeed a fascinating natural phenomenon.
-These birds migrate thousands of miles to find food and suitable breeding conditions.
+Geese migration is indeed a fascinating phenomenon that uses the star patterns and the earth’s magnetic field.
 During the winter, they typically fly south to seek warmer temperatures and open water sources for feeding and resting.
-As the seasons change, they return north in the spring to breed.
-This cyclical journey ensures that they have the best possible conditions for survival and reproduction.
+As the seasons change, they return north in the spring to breed and poop all over the soccer fields drawn in the grass of my local park.

 _______